skiptoniam/ppmData/README.md

 The approach uses quasi-random sampling (Grafston & Tille, 2013, Foster et al., 2018) to generate a quadrature scheme for numerical approximation of a Poisson point process model (Berman & Turner 1992;
 Warton & Shepard 2010).
-Quasi-random sampling quadrature are form of spatially-balanced survey design or point stratification that aims to reduce the frequency of placing samples close to each other (relative to pseudo-random or grid designs).
+Quasi-random sampling quadrature are a form of spatially-balanced survey design or point stratification that aims to reduce the frequency of placing samples close to each other (relative to pseudo-random or grid designs).
 A quasi-random quadrature design